courros/hnco/docs/tutorials/hnco.rst

 Minimization, instead of maximization, is achieved with the option ``--minimize``.

+No algorithm is specified in the command so that the default algorithm (random local search) is applied with the default budget.

 The last option ``--print-description`` prints the solution in terms of representation, not in terms of bit vector.

-The function is minimized with the default algorithm (random local search) but all algorithms can be used instead.

 Both the function and representations can be specified in files instead of the command-line::